Pix4Point: Image Pretrained Standard Transformers for 3D Point Cloud Understanding: Ablation Study and Analysis

 \section{Ablation Study and Analysis}

-In this section, we study the effects of pretraining strategies on the downstream point cloud tasks , including pretraining in different datasets in a supervised or self-supervised manner, and the size of pretraining dataset.
-We further ablate the design of the graph convolution (Eqn. \ref{eqn:tokenizer}) .
-Additional ablation studies on the number of pretraining epochs and the decoder of the Pix4Point network are available in \supp.
+In this section, we study the effects of pretraining strategies on the downstream point cloud tasks, including pretraining on different datasets (images or point clouds), using supervised or self-supervised pretraining.
+We further ablate the architecture design of the tokenizer and decoder for the proposed PViT network.

-\minorsection{Pretraining methods} Pix4Point pretrains the Transformer using DeiT on ImageNet-21K by default.
-Apart from this supervised pretraining on images, there are multiple other ways to pretrain the Transformer backbone.
-It can be pretrained in 3D or 2D datasets, in a supervised or self-supervised manner.
-In this work, we compare the following pretraining strategies: (1) supervised pretraining in ImageNet-1K using DeiT \cite{touvron2021deit} without distillation; (2) self-supervised pretraining in ImageNet-1K using DINO \cite{caron2021dino}; (3) supervised pretraining the Pix4Point network in the shapeNet part segmentation task; (4) self-supervised pretraining in ShapeNet using Point-MAE \cite{pang2022pointmae}.
+\minorsection{Pretraining Strategies} Pix4Point pretrains ViT-S using MAE on ImageNet-1K by default.
+Apart from this self-supervised pretraining on images, there are multiple other ways to pretrain Transformer.
+It can be pretrained on 3D or 2D datasets, as well as, in a supervised or self-supervised manner.
+Here, we compare the following pretraining strategies: (1) self-supervised pretraining on ImageNet using MAE \cite{he2022mae}; (2) supervised pretraining on ImageNet using DeiT \cite{touvron2021deit} without distillation; (3) self-supervised pretraining on ShapeNet using Point-MAE \cite{pang2022pointmae}; (4) supervised pretraining using the PViT network in the ShapeNet part segmentation task.
+Note that all pretraining strategies share the same ViT-S backbone, finetuning the same network PViT using the same finetuning parameters for a fair comparison.

-Tab. \ref{tab:pretraining_methods} compares the finetuning performance in S3DIS of the aforementioned training methods. \textit{The proposed image-pretrained Transformers} reach mIoUs greater than $65.6$ for both DeiT supervised pretraining ($65.8$ mIoU) and DINO self-supervised pretraining ($65.6$ mIoU), \textit{outperforming the random initialized Transformer} ($62.3$ mIoU) by more than $3.3$ mIoU.
-More interestingly, \textit{the image-pretrained Transformers also surpass the point cloud pretrained Transformers} (both supervised and self-supervised pretrained) by non-trivial margins.
-Fig. \ref{fig:pretrain_methods} (solid lines) shows the val mIoU during finetuning.
-It is observed that \textit{image-pretrained Transformer always outperforms random initialized Transformer and point cloud pretrained Transformer across finetuning epochs.} These experiments clearly demonstrate the benefits of image-pretraining for point cloud understanding.
+Tab. \ref{tab:pretraining_methods} compares the finetuning performance on S3DIS of the aforementioned training strategies. \textbf{(1)} While finetuning the entire network, \textit{the proposed image-pretrained Transformer} reach mIoUs greater than $68$ for both DeiT supervised pretraining ($68.3$ mIoU) and MAE self-supervised pretraining ($69.3$ mIoU), thus, \textit{outperforming the Transformer trained from scratch} ($64.4$ mIoU) by more than $3.9$ mIoU. \textbf{(2)} More interestingly, \textit{the image-pretrained Transformer also surpass the point cloud pretrained Transformer}, both supervised (PViT pretrained on ShapeNet part segmentation) and self-supervised (Point-MAE) pretrained, by non-trivial margins (over $2$ mIoU).

+Fig. \ref{fig:pretrain_methods} (solid lines) shows the val mIoU during fine-tuning on S3DIS of different pretraining strategies.
+It is observed that the \textit{image-pretrained Transformer (in red line) always outperforms the random initialized Transformer (in black line) and the point cloud pretrained Transformer (in blue line) across finetuning epochs.} These experiments clearly demonstrate the benefits of Pix4Point pretraining.